If there is a chance the person will become violent, forget this material and focus on keeping yourself safe.

 If you are the employer, or the sole trader, figure out your own policy regarding hostile customers.
 (You might want to get legal advice about what you can and can’t do.)
 Do you want to keep the customer for the future, or can you afford to reject business?

 The steps above apply to friendly discussions as well.
 The next time you’re with a friend having a chat over a cup of coffee, take turns to apply the technique.
 One person can talk about a problem in their life, and the other can respond using the tips above.
-Have this book in front of you and follow the steps methodically.
+Have this page in front of you and follow the steps methodically.

 Do it regularly and you will become adept at dealing with hostile people.